scrive/elm-trackjs/README.md

 - [x] Add optional `Context` to include useful things
 - [x] Get rid of console and levels: does not seem very useful for TrackJS
 - [x] Add `Scope` to include `url` and "stack trace", anything else?
-- [ ] Figure out what to include in `customer` data, in particular, the various `id`s
+- [x] Figure out what to include in `customer` data, in particular, the various `id`s
 - [ ] Add test for version staying in sync
 - [ ] Finish and check documentation
 - [ ] Publish!

 Possible extra features not currently implemented:
+- Explore how maximum payload size and HTTP 413 response can be handled (without encumbering the API).
+  An idea would be to trim values to a fixed "long enough" length for each field, compute how much of the 100 kB we have left, and then trim rest of stackTrace.
 - Optional `console` events
 - Optional `network` telemetry information
-- Explore how maximum payload size and HTTP 413 response can be handled (without encumbering the API)